Felix Perez Camacho

-Felix James Pérez Camacho (born October 30, 1957) is an American politician and businessman who served as the 7th Governor of Guam from 2003 to 2011.
+Felix James Pérez Camacho (born October 30, 1957) is an American politician and businessman who served as the seventh governor of Guam from 2003 to 2011.
 A member of the Republican Party of Guam, he had previously served as a six-term senator in the Guam Legislature from 1993 to 2003.

 Born into the Camacho family, his father, Carlos Camacho, served as the 1st Governor of Guam from 1969 to 1975.
+Camacho unsuccessfully ran for Governor again in the 2022 Guamanian election, losing to incumbent Democrat Lou Leon Guerrero.

 Early life

 Camacho was born in Camp Zama, a U.S. military base in Japan.
 Camacho's father was Carlos Camacho.
 Camacho's mother was Lourdes Perez Camacho.
 He was raised in Tamuning, Guam, and was educated in the Catholic school system.
 Camacho's father became Guam's last appointed governor in 1969, and subsequently became the first elected governor in 1971.
 In 1980, Camacho received a degree in business administration and finance from Marquette University.

 Political career

 Camacho has held positions with Pacific Financial Corporation as an insurance manager, and with IBM as an account administrator.
 In March 1988, Governor Joseph Franklin Ada appointed him as deputy director of the Public Utility Agency of Guam, and he was chosen to be the executive director of the department later that year.
 In 1992, Camacho was elected as senator in the 22nd Guam Legislature, and was subsequently re-elected in 1994 and 1996.
 As a senator, he served as chairman of the Committee on Tourism, Transportation, and Economic Development.
 He also served as a majority whip.

 In 1998, Camacho was the running mate of Joseph Ada in the hotly-contested gubernatorial campaign.
 Their loss resulted in Camacho's absence from public office for the next two years.
 Having won in the 2000 legislative election, Camacho returned to the legislature and regained his chairmanship, as well as the position of assistant majority leader.